Estimating the distribution of marks of a homogeneous marked Poisson process: The maximum likelihood estimator of

-The next lemma shows that the function $\bm{\psi}(\bm{u})$, implicitly defined by the equations (\ref{fmi3}), is differentiable. \blem Assume that $\bm{u}$ is such that $\det(\bm{C}(\bm{u})) \neq 0$.
-Then the function $\bm{\psi}$, implicitly defined by (\ref{fmi3}), is differentiable at the point $\bm{u}$. \elem \prf The statement of the lemma will follow from the implicit function theorem, for which we now check the conditions.
+The next lemma shows that the function $\bm{\psi}(\bm{u})$, implicitly defined by the equations (\ref{fmi3}), is differentiable. \begin{lemma} Assume that $\bm{u}$ is such that $\det(\bm{C}(\bm{u})) \neq 0$.
+Then the function $\bm{\psi}$, implicitly defined by (\ref{fmi3}), is continously differentiable at the point $\bm{u}$. \end{lemma} \textbf{Proof.} The statement of the lemma will follow from the implicit function theorem for which we now check the conditions.